 That’s one reason why echinacea is often used to prevent or treat the common cold.

-However, many studies on this topic are poorly designed and show no real benefit.
-This makes it hard to know if any benefits on colds are from taking echinacea or simply from chance (12).
+According to a 2014 review, many studies on this topic are poorly designed and show no real benefit.
+This makes it hard to know if any benefits on colds are from taking echinacea or simply from chance (

 In short, while echinacea may boost immunity, its effects on the common cold are unclear.